ByLiZhao/cpp_watchlist/README.md

 But It has become the de facto building tool used by most C++ libraries because of momentum.
 No matter what a C++ programmer might think of CMake, he usually need to know some CMake to do his work.
 If you have to use CMake, it is important to learn some [Modern CMake](https://cliutils.gitlab.io/modern-cmake/).
-2. [Meson](https://github.com/mesonbuild/meson).
-Meson is what CMake should have been.
-Basically it is like modern CMake semantics-wise, but with much clearer and readable syntax.
+2. [Make](https://www.gnu.org/software/make/).
+Make is even older than CMake, and is often used as the backend for CMake.
+For small C/C++ projects, simple Makefiles is sufficient to build them.
+It is important to know the basics of Make.
-3. [Ninja](https://github.com/ninja-build/ninja).
+4. [Ninja](https://github.com/ninja-build/ninja).
 Ninja is like `make`, but has a smaller scope.
-It is supposed to be used as a backend by a building system such as Meson.
+It is supposed to be used as a backend by a building system working at a higher level.
 Since `ninja` files are not supposed to be manually written, the DSL used by `ninja` is designed for maximal speed.

 ## library collections